Glossary

 S is for Split Backstitch A split stitch is not new.
 I like it back stitch style on the surface.
 Which it easier to control.
 It is my favorite stitch for both line work and filling.
 Because it gives such an integrated surface, I have finally come to name it the tapestry stitch (5/6/18).

 S is for Splitting hairs.
 I use a split backstitch a lot in my work.
 Sometimes, when a finer line or thinner surface is desired, I use a single strand of floss or thread.
 And I call it splitting hairs.
 In this form it is the slowest stitch I know.
-It is glorious and it takes forever. forever splitting hairs
+It is glorious and it takes forever.
+My "painting" stitch. forever splitting hairs

 S is for Square.
 The box.
 Often the box I put myself in, and there are many stories about how I got out.
 11/9/2023 But then again, it has also served as a kind of home.
+8/30/2025 But then, did I get out?
+I'll try again. an old drawing maybe 1973

 S is for Stacked Running Stitch In the scheme of things, a Kantha Stitch.
 One form of it.
 I named it a while back just to make it simple to understand.
 It changes everything when you keep at it.
 More about Kantha HERE.

 S is for Star Stars are for gazing.
 Silent yearning, a sense often unnamed.
+Perhaps a star might guide us toward that sense.
+A spark?
+A recurring reminder.

 S is for Staying Power Patience